 The Nikon D5600 and the Panasonic GX8 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the D5600 and the GX8 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5600 and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the D5600 and GX8 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5600 or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.